 4 Salesforce-specialist backup solutions offer the best protection

 The majority of businesses are now investing in backup solutions to safeguard their business-critical Salesforce data.
-Not only does this protect a business from potentially fatal downtime and reputational damage, it also gives Salesforce teams the peace of mind to build and deliver quickly knowing they can easily recover when things go wrong.
+This protects businesses from downtime and reputational damage, while giving Salesforce teams peace of mind if things go wrong.
+However, there are a variety of backup solutions available and teams are seeing different levels of success based on their solution of choice.

 DevOps adoption